-If you’re looking for examples of how to turn down a job offer gracefully, you’re in the right place.
+If you’re looking for how to decline a job offer, then you’re in the right place.

 Let’s get started…

-We’ll look at examples of how to inform the employer you’ve accepted another offer, and examples of how to decline the job offer without telling them the reason.
+We’ll look at examples of how to tell the employer you’re accepting another offer, and examples of how to decline the job without telling them the reason.
 (You don’t need to share a specific reason for declining.
 That’s up to you.)

 Thank you so much for offering me the <Job Title> position.